.NET Memory Profiler 5.0 Preview 2

 Profile multiple processes within the same session

 In the Enterprise of .NET Memory Profiler, the profiler will by default profile all child processes that are created by the profiled process.
 This simplies profiling of processes that are started using a .NET implemented launcher process.
-It will also be possible to profile all startup projects in a Visual Studio solution, within the same profiling session.
-However, this feature is not included in the current preview.
+It is possible to profile all startup projects in a Visual Studio solution, within the same profiling session.

 Work with multiple sessions in the standalone profiler